"AI is the new electricity. I can hardly imagine an industry which will not be transformed by it,"- Andrew Ng, AI pioneer

 Summary

-This article analyzes China's ai progress relative to the United States.
+China's AI progress relative to the United States is a topic of great debate.
 While China achieves milestones, structural issues like censorship and hardware restrictions create barriers to long term leadership in the global economy.

 Food for thought